Reading Time: 5 minutes

 And finally, the last advice on this list:

 The key is to work on it, integrate French into your daily life, read up on the articles in this blog, get weekly updates by signing up to my weekly newsletter, or get hold of the e-book Fluent in French.
-It’s got all the tips and advices (and amazing bonus) you need to help you learn French better.
+It’s got all the tips and advice (and amazing bonus) you need to help you learn French better.
+It's free with our Complete Beginner, Intermediate, and Advanced Courses.